qgis/QGIS-Documentation/source/docs/training_manual/basic_map/symbology.rst

    :align: center

 * Add a new symbol layer with a normal :guilabel:`Simple fill`.
-* Make it gray with no outlines.
+* Make it the same light blue with a darker blue border.
 * Move it underneath the point pattern symbol layer with the :guilabel:`Move down` button:

 .. image:: /static/training_manual/symbology/simple_fill_move_down.png
    :align: center

-As a result, you have a textured symbol for the urban layer, with the added benefit that you can change the size, shape and distance of the individual dots that make up the texture.
+As a result, you have a textured symbol for the water layer, with the added benefit that you can change the size, shape and distance of the individual dots that make up the texture.